What is a Talent Agent?

 A talent agent is someone who represents professional actors, writers, performers, musicians, artists and athletes.
 Talent agents work on behalf of their clients to promote and represent their interests, and will typically handle the majority of all interactions between their client and the employer.

 What does a Talent Agent do?

-Similarly, an actor's manager would do well to attend as many social events as possible in order to network efficiently and discover insider information about the current state of the movie business.
-When working on behalf of their clients, every contact an agent can make matters a lot, more than an agent's clients may realize.
+Depending upon a talent agent's area of expertise, the daily job duties may also include visiting music studios, concert venues, a record label's corporate office, a publisher's office, performance halls, and movie studios.
+A talent agent would do well to attend as many social events as possible in order to network efficiently and discover insider information about the current state of the movie business.
+When working on behalf of their clients, every contact an agent can make matters a great deal, more than an agent's clients may realize.

 What is the workplace of a Talent Agent like?

 Most talent agents start out by working in talent agencies that cater to different types of artists.
 Some of the more common cities for talent agents to work in may include Hollywood, New York City, and Nashville.
 Working as a talent agent often requires long hours and many responsibilities.
 An office is the usual day-to-day workplace, but advances in communication technology now allow agents to work on-the-go.
 Mobile technology has given many agents the flexibility necessary to operate their own online agencies, for example.
 Often, a talent agent's duties involve traveling, and some agents even travel abroad quite a bit when representing non-native clients.

 The Agents: Misconceptions About Being an Agent

 Interview with LA Youth Talent Agent Bill Naoum Part 2